charl-kruger/v0-mcp/README.md

 #### `get_user_info`

-Get current user information.
+Retrieve information about the current user, such as user ID, email, and name.

 **Parameters:** None

 #### `get_user_plan`

-Get user plan and billing information.
+Get the current user's plan and billing details.
+Use this to check your subscription and usage limits.

 **Parameters:** None

 #### `check_rate_limits`

-Check current API rate limits.
+Check your current API rate limits and usage.
+Use this to monitor your quota and avoid hitting rate limits.

 **Parameters:** None

-## API Endpoints

-- **MCP Endpoint**: `/mcp` - Main MCP server endpoint
-- **SSE Endpoint**: `/sse` - Server-Sent Events endpoint for real-time communication

 ## Usage Examples